patschi/akvatar/docs/how-it-works.md

    other embedded data that could contain PII (GPS coordinates, device model, timestamps) or hidden payloads.

-3. **Mode normalisation**: the image is converted to RGB or RGBA if it is not already.
+3. **Mode normalization**: the image is converted to RGB or RGBA if it is not already.

-4. **Resizing**: the normalised image is resized to every configured square size (see [`images.sizes`](configuration.md#images_sizes)) using Lanczos resampling.
+4. **Resizing**: the normalized image is resized to every configured square size (see [`images.sizes`](configuration.md#images_sizes)) using Lanczos resampling.

 5. **Multi-format save**: each size is saved in every configured format (see [`images.formats`](configuration.md#images_formats)) with configurable quality settings.
 RGBA images are converted to RGB before
    JPEG encoding (JPEG does not support alpha).

 ## Filename generation